Central Arizona Florence Correctional Complex: 2017

 In June, City of Mesa voted to become the first city in Arizona with a private jail.
 The council voted to enter into a three-year, $15 million contract with CoreCivic to transport and house misdemeanor offenders in a separate section of the facility.
 Previously the offenders were housed in Maricopa County's Fourth Avenue Jail.
 The contract with CoreCivic for transportation and housing is expected to cost the city $5 million annually.
 The city would pay CoreCivic a $35,000 monthly transportation fee and $68 per inmate, per day — with the ability to decrease the daily rate if the city has more than 200 inmates per day.

 2018

 In Early 2018, Central Arizona Detention Center and Florence Correctional Center combined to become Central Arizona Florence Correctional Complex.

 In May 2018, Kris Kline became the Warden.

 2020

 As of September, the facility will hold Idaho Department of Corrections inmates.
 CAFCC and sister facility, Saguaro Correctional Facility, will share up to 1200 inmates.
 The current contract is 5 years.

 Employment

 The facility currently employs more than 800 staff with the majority being Correctional Officers.

 Background

 Staff members are required to undergo a background check upon their employment and as well every 5 years.

 Drug tests are also administrated at random.

 Wages

 As of December 2019, the average wage for a Correctional Officer was $48,630.
-Which is significantly more than local agencies.
+Which is significantly less than local agencies.